Zilola-Nazarova/harry-potter-characters/README.md

 # 📖 "Mountains Forecast" <a name="about-project"></a>

-**Mountains Forecast** is a single-page application (SPA, further 'webapp') that displays a current weather and forecast data retrieved from open-meteo.com API.
+**Mountains Forecast** is a single-page application (SPA, further 'webapp') that displays current weather and forecast data retrieved from open-meteo.com API.

 Using this webapp users can:

-- search for a particular mountain from local databse
+- search for a particular mountain from the local database
-- see current weather on each mountain selected
+- see the current weather on each mountain selected
 - see hourly forecasts for each mountain selected
 - switch the displayed forecast to show information according to ICON or GFS forecast models
-- read articles about following forecast models: ICON and GFS
+- read articles about the following forecast models: ICON and GFS

-Webapp consists of Home, Detals, Models (ICON and GFS) and About pages:
+Webapp consists of Home, Details, Models (ICON and GFS) and About pages:

 - Homepage lists down the mountains located in Uzbekistan with the following data for each mountain:
   - elevation (in m)
   - weather code (index)

-- Details page is displayed when a particular mountain is selected on Homepage.
+- Details page is displayed when a particular mountain is selected on the Homepage.
 It contains current weather and hourly forecasts for a selected mountain.
-Users can swith between ICON and GFS forecast models to display the corresponding forecast information.
+Users can switch between ICON and GFS forecast models to display the corresponding forecast information.

-- ICON and GFS pages provide useful information about the corresponding forecast model and can be visited by clicking on Models button
+- ICON and GFS pages provide useful information about the corresponding forecast model and can be visited by clicking on the Models button

 - About page contains essential information about this webapp and credits